 Reason behind Said El Mala choosing Brighton over Chelsea

-El Mala recently switched agents and is now represented by his parents.
-Additionally, the Seagulls are also said to be willing to sign his elder sibling, Malek El Mala, who plays for FC Koln’s under-21 side, which might have played a role in decision-making as well.
+El Mala recently switched agents and is now being represented by his parents.
+Additionally, the Seagulls are also said to be willing to sign his elder sibling, Malek El Mala, who plays for FC Koln’s under-21 side.
+That might play a role in the youngster’s decision as well.

-El Mala has played a key part for FC Koln this season, having appeared in 28 matches, scoring nine goals and providing four assists.
-The 19-year-old is primarily a left winger, although he can also operate on the right flank as well as in the centre-forward role.
+El Mala has played a key part for FC Koln this season.
+He has appeared in 28 matches, scored nine goals and provided four assists.
+The 19-year-old is primarily a left winger.
+But he can also operate on the right flank as well as in the centre-forward role.
 Needless to say, he could have been a good signing for the Blues.

 Way forward for the Blues

-Chelsea had already signed two left-wingers in the last summer window in the form of Alejandro Garnacho and Jamie Gittens.
+Chelsea had already signed two left-wingers in the last summer window.
+The Blues brought in Alejandro Garnacho and Jamie Gittens.
 But unfortunately, neither of them has lived up to expectations so far.

-As a result, maybe it’s time for the Blues to shake things up a bit in their transfer policy.
-They should turn their focus to someone with experience under his belt, rather than bringing in another untested, raw talent.
+As a result, maybe it’s time for the Blues to shake up their transfer policy.
+They should turn their focus to someone with experience under his belt, rather than bringing in another unproven talent.

 El Mala would fall in the latter category.
 So, failing to sign him should not be viewed as a major blow for the Blues.